Kim Hill (Christian singer)

 Kim Hill (born December 30, 1963) is a contemporary Christian music singer.
-Aside from her career as a Grammy Award-nominated and GMA Dove Award-winning solo artist, she has also sung background vocals on projects by other artists, such as Rich Mullins (Winds of Heaven, Stuff of Earth).
+Aside from her career as a Grammy Award-nominated and GMA Dove Award-winning solo artist, she has sung background vocals on projects by artists including Rich Mullins (Winds of Heaven, Stuff of Earth).

 Personal life

-Hill was born in Starkville, Mississippi, and raised in Meridian, Mississippi.
-She attended Mississippi State, where she participated in volleyball and track and field.
-She moved to Nashville, Tennessee, where she signed her first record deal with Reunion Records.
+Hill was born in Starkville, Mississippi and grew up in Meridian.
+She attended Mississippi State University in Starkville, where she participated in track and field in addition to volleyball.
+She moved to Nashville where she signed her first record deal with Reunion Records.
 Hill was married to former Auburn University football player Rob Shuler.
-The marriage ended in divorce, but not before producing two sons: 3for3 band member Benji Shuler and former Stanford Cardinal football player Graham Shuler.
+The marriage ended in divorce.
+They have two sons: 3for3 band member Benji Shuler and former Stanford Cardinal football player, center Graham Shuler.
+Graham left Stanford after his junior year for a non-football opportunity.

-As of 2021, Hill is co-owner (with Paulette Wooten) of The Treehouse, a women's retreat property in North Carolina.
+Since 2021, Hill is a co-owner (with Paulette Wooten) of The Treehouse, a women's retreat in North Carolina.
 She and Wooten formed the musical duo Wooten Hill and produced the EP Is It Alright in 2020.